Hyūga-Kitakata Station: Layout

 The station consists of a side platform serving a single track at grade in a residential area.
 There is no station building, only a simple modern shed which serves as a waiting room.
 A bike shed has been set up at the station forecourt.
 From there, a short flight of steps leads up to the waiting room and platform.

-Adjacent stations

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases.
 The first major phase of expansion added 28.5 km of track and several stations, reaching Yowara, which opened as the new northern terminus on 15 April 1935.
 Hyūga-Kitakata was one of the intermediate stations which opened on the same day.
 On 8 May 1963, the route was designated the Nichinan Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.